 Our custom voice feature was one of the most anticipated features for LOVO Genny users, and it certainly has lived up to the hype as one of the hottest add-ons we’ve provided to date.

-We’ve been flooded with questions and comments around enhancing the quality of created voices, so I am going to share a few tips and tricks that will help your voice come out clearer and more natural.
+We’ve been flooded with questions and comments about how to enhance the quality of your created voices, so we are going to share a few tips and tricks that will help your voice come out clearer and more natural.

 1) Mic 🎤

 As you can imagine, the most important tool in the arsenal of anyone recording any form of audio is the mic.
 To start voice cloning, you don’t need expensive equipment to get started!

 Your microphone on your phone or laptop can produce great-quality recordings.
 However, if you are interested in getting “studio-quality” levels of recording of your custom cloned voice, then we suggest investing in a mic, even if it’s something in the $50~100 range from Amazon.

 Regardless of whether you have a full-blown studio or just your headphones and a laptop, anyone can achieve good-quality voice clones as long as you record in an optimal environment – which happens to be our next point!

 2) Environment 👂

 So we got the mic covered but what about the recording environment?
 You want a nice quiet spot away from any white noise from electronics, fans, and humming from the fridge, and ideally, a space with as little echo as possible.

 This may sound crazy, but the best place at home to record is in your closet – even if it is just big enough to get your laptop and head in to record, it’s an excellent space due to the clothes absorbing all the sound.